 Another major perk of Animal Kingdom Lodge is the fantastic dining options.
 Featuring African dishes at Sanaa Restaurant. available for all meals, with To-Go options and Sanaa Lounge.
 You can also grab buffet dining at Boma.
 And the Quick service at The Mara offers some of the best foods for a quick breakfast or lunch.
 And if you’re ready for even more luxury, you can book an Animal Kingdom Lodge Club-Level Resort Room to get access to foods and specialty beverages all day.

 By far one of the best-themed resorts on Walt Disney World property, if you’re looking for a deluxe resort experience and want to revel in the calm, with all the amenities you could want, then Animal Kingdom Lodge is perfect for your next stay.
+The Best place to stay in Disney World for adults just may be Animal Kingdom Lodge.

 Disney’s Beach Club Resort

 Found on the Disney Boardwalk, Disney’s Beach Club Resort features a lobby that smells of aloe and cucumber, and spaces and furniture colored with variations of blue.
 Serene describes the atmosphere perfectly.
-As one of the best Disney Resorts for Adults, the Beach Club offers villas and resort rooms with garden and balcony views.
+As one of the best Disney Resorts for Adults, Disney’s Beach Club offers villas and resort rooms with garden and balcony views.
 One of the main attractions of this resort is that it shares amenities with Disney’s Yacht Club.

 This means you get access to a gym, pools, and the Marketplace at Ale and Compass.
-The Marketplace is a gift shop and quick service dining counter that offers sandwiches, salads, and pre-packaged foods.
+The Marketplace is a gift shop and quick-service dining counter that offers sandwiches, salads, and pre-packaged foods.
 The Beach Club also features a variety of restaurants, including Cape May, which is perfect for seafood lovers.
 And the Beaches and Cream Soda Shop offers meals, and gourmet ice cream shakes, also available to go.

 Another major perk of Disney’s Beach Club is that it is Within Walking Distance of EPCOT Park and Hollywood Studios.
 What’s more, is that you can also hop on the Disney Skyliner for easy resort hopping to the Skyliner Resorts.